BlogDraw/BlogDraw/README.md

 5. Enjoy your new look.

 ## How to Update

 1. Like [BlogDraw on Facebook](https://www.facebook.com/BlogDraw/ "BlogDraw's Facebook Page").
 2. We'll announce when there's an update, and provide you with an updater.
 3. Follow the instructions.

 - If you're a developer, you can star and watch [BlogDraw-Updater on GitHub](https://github.com/TuxSoftLimited/BlogDraw-Updater "BlogDraw-Updater"), to get updates whenever we release a new update.

+## System Requirements

+- Apache (or similar .htaccess compatible web server).
+  - with mod_rewrite installed.
+- PHP 7 or above.
+  - with mbstring extension.
+- MYSQL.